Rí: Rí buiden

-A rí buiden ('king of bands'), also rí túath ('king of [many] tribes') or ruiri ('overking'), was a regional king to whom several rí benn were subordinate, and often other territories.
+A rí buiden ('king of troops'), also rí túath ('king of [many] peoples') or ruiri ('overking'), was a regional king to whom several rí benn were subordinate, and often other territories.
 He was in some sense still a petty king, but could also achieve provincial-level prominence, including, although rarely, the provincial kingship, and was often fully sovereign in any case.
 Depending on who was counted, there may have been as many as 20 genuine ruiri in Ireland at any one time.